 Some of the issues that you should hire a business lawyer for are making sure your business is compliant with all state, city, and county laws around owning and operating a business, dealing with any lawsuits, and negotiating the sale of your company or purchase of another company.

-The above list are just a few examples and are certainly not an exhaustive list.
-If you have question whether you should hire a lawyer to help you, you probably should go ahead and hire one.
+The above list is just a few examples and is certainly not an exhaustive list.
+If you are wondering whether you should hire a lawyer to help you, you probably should go ahead and hire one.

 A small business lawyer works with individuals who own small businesses.
 The lawyer may help them form their business and incorporate their company when they’re just getting starting.